usask-rc/radiam-agent-releases/README.md

 Learn more about Radiam here: [https://www.radiam.ca](https://www.radiam.ca)

-The full source code is not yet publicly released; we anticipate the first public release will be June 2019.
 All source code and compiled releases are published under the MIT License.
 Please see the LICENSE file in this repository.

+## Radiam

+The source code for Radiam is at https://github.com/usask-rc/radiam

+## Credits

+This project was funded by [CANARIE](https://www.canarie.ca/rdm/), and also received computing and storage in kind from [Compute Canada](https://www.computecanada.ca/).

-Copyright 2019 University of Saskatchewan and Simon Fraser University
+Copyright 2019-2020 University of Saskatchewan and Simon Fraser University

-Funding for this project has been provided by [CANARIE](https://www.canarie.ca/rdm/)